J&J Medical Connect

 SunRISe-1 Study

-SunRISe-1 is an ongoing phase 2b study designed to assess the efficacy and safety of intravesical INLEXZO plus systemic cetrelimab (cohort 1), INLEXZO monotherapy (cohort 2), or cetrelimab monotherapy (cohort 3) in patients with BCG-unresponsive high-risk NMIBC with CIS with or without papillary tumors who are ineligible for or decline RC.
+SunRISe-1 is an ongoing phase 2b study designed to assess the efficacy and safety of intravesical INLEXZO + systemic cetrelimab (cohort 1), INLEXZO monotherapy (cohort 2), or cetrelimab monotherapy (cohort 3) in patients with BCG-unresponsive high-risk NMIBC with CIS with or without papillary tumors who are ineligible for or decline RC.
 INLEXZO monotherapy is additionally being studied in patients with papillary-only high-risk NMIBC (no CIS; cohort 4).1,3

 Daneshmand et al (2025)1 summarized the 1-year results of INLEXZO monotherapy (cohort 2), including cystectomy rates after INLEXZO treatment.